 Please note only adults will be allowed at events.
 Parents with children under the age of 12 can bring them but they must remain under the parents’ supervision at all times.

 Yes please: small / large furniture, small / large electrical items, white goods, books, DVDs / CDs, garden ware, kitchen ware, bric-a-brac, IT equipment, DIY items / tools, clothes / shoes / accessories and toys / games.

-Please note that all items must be in good and working conditions.
-Soft furniture such as sofas, armchairs and mattresses will be accepted only if fire-labelled.
-Electrical items will be PAT tested on the day in order to check their safety.
+Please note, all items must be in a good and working condition.
+Soft furniture such as sofas, armchairs and mattresses will be accepted only if fire labelled.
+Electrical items will be PAT tested on the day by qualified electricians in order to check their safety.
 If they do not pass this test they may be returned back to you.